zohdit/DeepHyperion-Kickoff/README.md

 This tool has other dependencies such as tensorflow and deap.

-To easily install the dependencies with pip, we suggest to go in the folder where you extracted DeepJanus-MNIST and run the command:
+To easily install the dependencies with pip:

 ```
 $ pip install -r requirements.txt